LukaDeka/NixOS/README.md

 > Do not clone my configuration blindly without understanding how each
 > component works.
 Make sure you handle your and others' data responsibly.

-# Cloudflare
+# Networking

-If your router is behind a CGNAT or you're unable to forward ports in your router/firewall, using `Cloudflare Zero Trust` is a must.
-I don't have it set up since there's no need.
+If your router is behind a CGNAT or you're unable to forward ports in your router/firewall, you can use *Cloudflare Tunnels* to tunnel your services through Cloudflare's proxies.
+Alternatively, you can rent a VPS and use that as a VPN-proxy.

+Since my ISP recently placed a CGNAT (Carrier Grade NAT) behind my public IP, I bought a cheap server from *Hetzner Cloud* and set it up as a proxy (`gateway`) that forwards ports to my server.

+My local server reaches out to the `gateway` and establishes a VPN connection permanently.
+This way, the `gateway` has a way to connect to the local server.

+## Cloudflare

+Cloudflare allows you to use their proxies to tunnel traffic to your server.
+This is particularly useful if you have a public-facing IP and don't want to expose it in your DNS records.

-Cloudflare also allows you to use their proxies, if you don't want your IP address exposed to the public (in your DNS records), and want to enable *Geoblocking, DDOS protection, WAF rules,* *their Content Delivery Network (CDN)* and many other useful features.
+Cloudflare also allows you to use these features: *Geoblocking, DDOS protection, WAF rules,* *their Content Delivery Network (CDN)*, and many others.

+At the moment, I mostly use it for managing my DNS records.

 ## DNS setup